In the News

 17-ounce stainless steel water bottle – I love the stainless steel water bottles because they keep your water cool for long periods of time & don’t gather the condensation typical of plastic bottles (or Nalgene).
 They’re the only kind I carry with me anymore.

 Food & food prep

-I do most of my food shopping on Friday and/or Saturday, and most of my food prep on Saturday afternoon or Sunday morning.
+I do most of my food shopping on Friday and/or Saturday, and most of my food prep on Saturday afternoon or Sunday afternoon.
 I also keep plenty of protein bars on hand for snacks or in my bag so they’re handy while I’m out.